tfabris/BlueGigaEmpeg/README.txt

 automatically answer this prompt with a "yes" answer so not user interaction will be needed.

-In rare cases where a special code is is needed, there is a place in the "BlueGigaEmpeg.ino" source code file where you can modify the PIN to something other than "0000".
+In rare cases where a special PIN code is is needed, there is a place in the "BlueGigaEmpeg.ino" source code file where you can modify the PIN to something other than "0000".
 Find the line in the code that defines the variable "btPinCodeString".
 That line contains the "0000" default PIN code.
 Change it